hoppersroppers/courses/navyPracSkills.md

 # The Team
 ## The 'Competitive' Team

 This site is designed for getting you up to speed so you can confidently compete in security competitions.
 What this site is not is a series of competition problems for you to solve, which while seemingly the obvious way to teach this, winds up discouraging learners early by really kicking the crap out of them.
 We teach the basics, and the next course will be where you find yourself facing down challenges.
 Luckily, that is way easier of a course to make, because I just borrow them from old competitions.
 This course is to prepare you, not to get you experience in competition.
 It's a different approach philosophically, but it will pay off.

 When you sign up for this site, you automatically become a member of our not-at-all competitive team, which also happens to be named Hopper's Roppers.
 This whole site is grown out of the training I made for my college security team who competed in various cyber security competitions.
 Now, Hopper's Roppers is a distributed team, open to anyone, but is especially meant to be a place for beginners to learn the ropes in and we will participate in any event we have the numbers for.
 You will not be ready to compete while you are still working your way through this course... the good news, is you don't need to be ready to compete to do it.
 All you have to do is sign up, know your brain is going to hurt and you probably won't understand anything, and be ready to learn.

 The primary type of security competitions are CTFs, or Capture the Flags.
 This is a great resource to learn about CTFs. <https://ctfd.io/whats-a-ctf/>.
 All of the training here is built around the idea of preparing you for success in the security field, and there is no better measure of ability, grit, and the hacker mentality than playing in a competition.
 Every CTF requires you to use what you already know to identify what you will need to learn on the spot to solve the problem.
 As you are now a member of our team, we will let you know when competitions are occuring and we hope to see you there if you have the time.
 Even if you are new and don't think you have anything to contribute, you will learn more picking someone's brain as you shoulder-surf them (or watch them on Twitch) than you possibly could trying to learn by yourself.

 ---
 [//]: # (78,728,activities/page_728)
-# This Shit is Hard
+# This Stuff is Hard
 Doing cool things with computers is hard (have I said that before), and yes there is an aspect that requires technical knowledge, but mostly, it just takes time.
 Doing cool things with computers is less of a technical challenge and more of an attitude and a willingness to work hard and teach yourself what you need to know in order to succeed in whatever you are trying to do.
 Our curriculum here is meant to give you the basic tools you will need to understand the challenges you face, but solving them is going to be on you.
 We'll be honest, this isn't easy.
 This isn't something that will take you a month or two to get the hang of.
 One of the primary curses of doing cool shit with computers is that each time you learn something, you immediately realize a new pile of things that you do not know.
 There's nothing wrong with not knowing things, and no one could ever expect you to.
 Even "experts" will only know a small slice of the greater field that is doing cool things with computers.
 Expecting anyone to be good at everything is ridiculous, but it is even more ridiculous for anyone to think a beginner should know everything... or really, anything.
 There's a lot of acronyms, slang, in-jokes, and domain specific knowledge.
 One of the promises we will make to you is that we will not ever put in an acronym, slang, or in-joke without explaining it.

 If you can stick with and complete this course, you will be armed with the baseline knowledge and attitude you need to be able to learn anything.
 Probably the most important skill you will learn is how to use all of your resources effectively, whether that is your classmates, teachers, reference pages, or Google.
 Mostly, Google.
 It will take a year or two before you get comfortable and stop feeling totally lost every day, but then you'll just start working on harder problems and you'll wind up more confused than you could imagine being now.
 Being good at computering is a long term process of reinforcing and building on the basic knowledge we will teach you in this course, and it will never end until you decide the computers have won.
 Don't let the computers win, and keep learning everything you can.